roscopeco/jasm/docs/cookbook.md

 the rules that the verifier for their particular class format version used (which is why you can still use `JSR` and `RET` on modern JVMs if the classes are targeted to version < 50, for example).

-Being an assembler, JASM only provides the bare minimum protection from verifier errors (after all, you might want to generate deliberately-shady classes to test the verifier or see if you can beat it).
+Being an assembler, JASM only provides the bare minimum protection from verifier com.roscopeco.jasm.errors (after all, you might want to generate deliberately-shady classes to test the verifier or see if you can beat it).

-Most of the time, when you see errors while loading classes assembled with JASM, those errors are coming from the verifier.
+Most of the time, when you see com.roscopeco.jasm.errors while loading classes assembled with JASM, those com.roscopeco.jasm.errors are coming from the verifier.
 In these cases:

 * Check that the stack / locals contain what you think they do (the error message will tell you)